mozilla/policy-templates/mac/README.md

 https://github.com/mozilla/policy-templates/blob/master/mac/org.mozilla.firefox.plist

+This plist file is NOT a mobileconfig.
+It is intended to be input to a tool like Apple Configurator, Profile Manager, Jamf Pro or Intune.
+For my testing, I use https://github.com/timsutton/mcxToProfile.

+In particular, in a mobileconfig, the configuraton must be nested in ```mcx_preference_settings``.

 If you want to set specific options from the command line, we also provide flattened shortcuts to any item that is nested in the plist file.

 For example, this policy: